 The provision of State Emergency is contained in Art 356 of the Constitution that empowers the President to take over the administration of any state in the event of the breakdown of the constitutional machinery there.
 Either on the report of the Governor of the state concerned or on the basis of his/her own satisfaction, that virtually implies the satisfaction of the Union Cabinet, the President may invoke this article of the Constitution.
 The proclamation under Art.
 356, shall remain in force for a period of two months at the most, unless the period of extension is approved by the Parliament.
 In regard to the duration of this type of emergency, the constitution provides that a resolution to this effect must be passed by each house in with simple majority.
 Incase the Lok Sabha stands dissolved the Rajya Sabha may pass a resolution to this effect.
-However, the duration so extended by the Rajya Sabha shall continue for thirty days at the most.
-The 44th Amendment Act has once again restored the original position of six months.
-It means that a resolution of the Parliament can extend the duration of state emergency for a period of six months in one instance which may be further extended for the same length of time.
-However, the total period of state emergency cannot go beyond three years.
+However, the duration so extended by the Rajya Sabha shall continue for thiry days at the most.
+However, 44th Amendment Act has once again restored the original position of six months.
+The total period of state emergency cannot go beyond three years.

 It should carefully be noted here that phrase 'breakdown of the constitutional machinery in the states' as described by M.C.Setalvad, is of 'widest import'.
-It may mean anything from the actual disintegration of the state administration to the struggle for preventing the option from parties forming an alternative government.
-In June, 1977 it was invoked by the Janata Government to sack nine Congress Government on the plea that the Lok Sabha election results of March, 1977 had demonstrated loss of people's faith in Congress rule.
+In June, 1977 it was invoked by the Janata government to sack nine Congress Government on the plea that the Lok Sabha election results of March, 1977 had demonstrated loss of people's faith in Congress rule.
 The Congress (I) Government under Mrs. Gandhi took almost a similar stand some three years after.

-The scrutiny of the political development, in this direction, leaves this important impression that the rulers of the centre has largely may use of this important reserve power in the interest of their party politics.
+The scruitny of the political development, in this direction, leaves this important impression that the rulers of the centre has largely may use of this important reserve power in the interest of their party politics.
 While factional rivalry between the two congress leaders like Gopi Chand Bhargava and Bhim Sen Sachar was enough to call for the invocation of the Art.356 in Punjab for the first time in 1951, smooth transfer of the assets and liabilities between the state of Punjab and the newly created state of Haryana warranted the imposition of state emergency in 1966.
-The extraordinary arrangement of half state emergency was withdrawn after the state of Haryana found its place in the political map of India.
-We find that the Centre has made use of this reserve power sometimes to remove a political deadlock and sometimes to maintain he status quo in its own favour, while at other times to frustrate the efforts of other parties to have the opportunity of making an alternative government.
+The extraodinary arrangement of half state emergency was withdrawn after the state of Haryanna found its place in the political map of India.
+We find that the Centre has made use of this reserve power sometimes to remove a political deadlock and sometimes to maintain the status quo in its own favour, while at other times to frustrate the efforts of other parties to have the opportunity of making an alternative government.
 This constitutional provision has been said to be explained by the ruling party at the Centre according to its political expediency.
 That is why, a good number of states have come under the President's rule on several occasions.

 Again, one peculiar development that has taken place in this regard is the imposition of, what may be termed, 'half emergency'.
 It depends upon the will of the President to dissolve or suspend the State Legislative Assembly.
 In case the Assembly is dissolved, there is full state emergency and the way is cleared for the next general election, in case there is half emergency, it means that the Assembly is placed under 'suspended animation' and it depends upon the President to revive it or to destroy it.
-That is, half emergency may be converted into full emergency or non emergency.

-The effects of the imposition of emergency under Art 356 may be given below:
+The effects of the imposition of emergency under Art 356 may be given below :